ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     They are created through specific processes that determine what is recorded and how it is recorded.
+&nbsp;     They are created through specific processes that determine what is

+&nbsp;     recorded and how it is recorded.

 &nbsp;   </p>